 The WordPress admin dashboard is the key to managing WordPress.
-That’s why understanding exactly how it works and where to find it is crucial.
+That’s why understanding how it works and where to find it is crucial.

-Accessing the WordPress Admin Panel
+Accessing the WordPress admin panel

-You should definitely change the default login URL to protect your site from hackers, bots, and scripts that scan for the default URL.
+You should change the default login URL to protect your site from hackers, bots, and scripts that scan for the default URL.
 If you change it, you will become less of a target, you will protect your site against attacks, and you will decrease the number of bad login attempts to your site.

-Using the WordPress Admin Area
+Using the WordPress admin area

 The first time you sign in to your WordPress admin dashboard, you’ll see the default screen.
 You will find widgets like activity, events, and news, quick draft, notifications, at a glance, etc. It basically provides you with an overview of everything on your WordPress website.

 Even though the dashboard screen is useful for a quick overview, you’ll need to visit other areas of the admin dashboard to manage your site.
 You can access these other areas from the sidebar menu.

 Depending on your plugins and theme features, you might see a sidebar with different options.
 For example, in the last screenshot, the SEO logo is Yoast’s logo, because we added the Yoast SEO plugin.